 A proper clay bar treatment is necessary to enhance the beauty of your vehicle.
 Regular washing does maintain its beauty, but clay barring takes it a notch higher.
 It removes all contaminants on your vehicle’s surface, making buffing and waxing faster and easier.

-But before doing clay bar treatment, understand what it can and cannot do for your prized possession.
+But before doing the bar, understand what it can and cannot do for your prized possession.
 Clay barring only removes dirt that sits ON TOP of your car’s paint.
 It does not remove swirls, scratches or other issues that need paint correction.

 It is also important to note that clay barring is not buffing or polishing.
 Consider it as a pre-buffing or pre-polishing process.